gewuek/flower_classification_vai_tf_dataset/README.md

-# flower_classification_dnndk_v1
+# flower_classification_dnndk_v2
 This is a simple example about how to train a ConNet model from labeled dataset with TensorFlow and then use DNNDK tools to deploy the model into ZCU102 board. <br /><br />
 To make it easier I just make my model ovefit the dataset.
 All the training/validation/calibration data are just from the same dataset. <br />
-And I just use the numpy array as data input and OpenCV functions to open images during model training.
-I would try to create a new repository to deliver an example using tf.data.Dataset later.<br />
+And this time I use the tf.data.Dataset API to handle data input and Tensorflow image functions to open images during model training.
+So that the input function needs to be rewritten and also RGB2BGR tansfer need to be done for both calibration and deployment.<br />
 The dataset is downloaded from: https://www.kaggle.com/alxmamaev/flowers-recognition <br />
 And you may find the dataset from Keras tutorial: https://www.kaggle.com/alxmamaev/flowers-recognition <br />
 The ARM deploy code is modified from the DNNDK resnet50 example code. <br />